 Billing for licenses will occur once annually, covering July - June.
 The annual fee must be paid within 60 days following the date of the invoice.
 If a Partner Agency fails to pay their license fees by the stated due date, the agency’s user licenses will be suspended until the HMIS Lead Agency receives the payment.

-Licenses
+HMIS Reporting Platform Licenses

-The license is an add-on license available for HMIS users to facilitate data reporting.
-The additional amount charged for these licenses will reflect the actual cost of the license charged to the HMIS Lead Agency under the HMIS software contract
+The reporting platform license is an add-on license available for HMIS users to facilitate data reporting.
+The additional amount charged for these licenses will reflect the actual cost of the license charged to the HMIS Lead Agency under the HMIS software contract.
+This cost is subject to annual review.

-2. HMIS OPERATING POLICIES VIOLATION
+2.9 HMIS OPERATING POLICIES VIOLATION